eXascaleInfolab/PyExPool/README.md

 All scheduling jobs share the same CPU affinity policy, which is convenient for the benchmarking, but not so suitable for scheduling both single and multi-threaded apps with distinct demands of the CPU cache.

 Implemented as a *single-file module* to be *easily included into your project and customized as a part of your distribution* (like in [PyCaBeM](//github.com/eXascaleInfolab/PyCABeM)), not as a separate library.
-The main purpose of this single-file module is the **asynchronous execution of modules and external executables with cache / parallelization tuning and automatic balancing of the worker processes for the in-RAM computations**.
+The main purpose of this single-file module is the **asynchronous execution of modules and external executables with custom resource consumption constraints, cache / parallelization tuning and automatic balancing of the worker processes for the in memory computations on the single server**.
 If the asynchronous execution of *Python functions* is required, usage of external modules is not a problem and the automatic jobs scheduling for the in-RAM computations is not necessary, then a more handy and straightforward approach is to use [Pebble](https://pypi.python.org/pypi/Pebble) library.
+In case a distributed task queue is required with advanced monitoring and reporting facilities then [Celery](http://www.celeryproject.org/) might be a good choice.

 The **load balancing** is enabled when the global variables `_LIMIT_WORKERS_RAM` and `_CHAINED_CONSTRAINTS` are set, jobs `.category` and relative `.size` (if known) specified.
 The balancing is performed to use as much RAM and CPU resources as possible performing in-RAM computations and meeting the specified timeout and memory constraints for each job and for the whole pool.
 Large executing jobs can be postponed for the later execution with less number of worker processes after completion of the smaller jobs.
 The number of workers is reduced automatically (balanced) on the jobs queue processing to meet memory constraints.
 It is recommended to add jobs in the order of the increasing memory/time complexity if possible to reduce the number of worker processes terminations on jobs postponing (rescheduling).